vite-pwa/vite-plugin-pwa/docs/examples/index.md

 ```

 ::: info
-From here on, we will only show the commands to run the example projects using `PNPM`, we leave it to you how to execute them with any other` package manager`.
+From here on, we will only show the commands to run the examples projects using `PNPM`, we leave it to you how to execute them with any other` package manager`.
 :::

-Before we start running the sample projects, you should consider the following:
+Before we start running the examples projects, you should consider the following:
 - Use `Chromium based` browser: `Chrome`, `Chromium` or `Edge`.
 - All the examples that are executed in this guide will be done over https, that is, all the projects will respond at address `https://localhost`
-- When testing an example project, the `service worker` will be installed in `https://localhost`, and so, subsequent tests in other example projects may interfere with the previous test, because the `service worker` of the previous project keep installed on the browser.
+- When testing an example project, the `service worker` will be installed in `https://localhost`, and so, subsequent tests in another examples projects may interfere with the previous test, because the `service worker` of the previous project will keep installed on the browser.
 - Tests should be done on a private window, and so, browser addons/plugins will not interfere with the test.

-To avoid `service worker` interference, you should do the following tasks when switching between example projects:
+To avoid `service worker` interference, you should do the following tasks when switching between examples projects:
 - Open `dev tools` (`Option + ⌘ + J` on `macOS`, `Shift + CTRL + J` on `Windows/Linux`)
 - Go to `Application > Storage`, you should check following checkboxes:
   - Application: [x] Unregister service worker